-Who Bristol's vehicle dwellers are, where they live and how we support the community.
+Who Bristol's vehicle dwellers are, where they live, how we support the community, and our Vehicle Dweller Policy.

 What a vehicle dweller is